Sequential Non-Bayesian Persuasion: Proofs

-where the first equality is from $v=u$, the inequality is by the definition $\hat a$, and the last equality is by the definition of $\hat v$ and from $u=v$.
+where the first equality is from $v=u$, the inequality is by the definition of $\hat a$, and the last equality follows from $u=v$ and the definition of $\hat v$.
 Note that the last expression is the payoff for S given strategy $\sigma$ when R is Bayesian.
-Since S and R have the same preferences this is bounded above by the full information payoff in the right-hand side of (\ref{eqn-common-pref}).
+Since S and R have the same preferences this is bounded above by the full-information payoff on the right-hand side of (\ref{eqn-common-pref}).
 Thus, if (\ref{eqn-common-pref}) does not hold then there is no way for S to gain from sequential persuasion.

 \textbf{Proof of Corollary \ref{coro-common-pref}}